makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP3.md

 - GovAlpha must encourage Maker Governance to come together on divisive topics and to prevent political polarization and demagoguery.

 **4. Communication and Moderation**
-Moderation and communication fulfils a supporting role in relation to the other items of the mandate.
-It is difficult to facilitate effective governance if high quality communication platforms and norms do not exist.
+Moderation and communication fulfill a supporting role in relation to the other items of the mandate.
+It is difficult to facilitate effective governance if high-quality communication platforms and norms do not exist.
 Additionally, GovAlpha should be accessible to the MakerDAO community and the MakerDAO mandated actors and attempt to bridge these two groups of stakeholders in cases of disagreement.
 - GovAlpha is responsible for scheduling, running, and moderating a weekly governance and risk meeting.
 - GovAlpha is responsible for ensuring the health and integrity of the communication channels that are used for communication within MakerDAO.
 These tasks include moderation duties, establishing processes and social norms, and defending the channels from trolling and Sybil attacks.
 - GovAlpha should aim to foster a culture of openness, receptiveness, and reasoned discussion within the community.
 - GovAlpha must be accessible to Maker Governance on all commonly used communication channels within MakerDAO.
-- GovAlpha is responsible for raising governance issues to other Core Units, and ensuring appropriate follow up for Governance.
+- GovAlpha is responsible for raising governance issues to other Core Units and ensuring appropriate follow-up for Governance.

 ### Team Structure

 GovAlpha will function as a two-level hierarchy, consisting of facilitators and contributors.
-The key difference between facilitators and contributors is that contributors are not required to manage GovAlpha's budget and that they are not directly answerable to Maker Governance for failing to fulfil GovAlpha's mandate.
+The key difference between facilitators and contributors is that contributors are not required to manage GovAlpha's budget and that they are not directly answerable to Maker Governance for failing to fulfill GovAlpha's mandate.

 This difference in accountability means that decision-making power must lie in the hands of the facilitators rather than the contributors, and is the reason for this explicit hierarchy.